This project used archival evidence to increase public knowledge of women’s contribution to engineering.

 The project will explore a range of data analysis approaches that will analyse catalogues, published material and knowledge graphs and build links

 This ambitious project will transform public access to our historic items, enabling you to explore more of our national collection than ever before.

 On its 20-month tour of the UK, over 1.3 million people visited the Soyuz spacecraft which brought Tim Peake safely back to Earth.

 Stimulated by the Science Museum Group’s collections of cinema technology, Jean-Philippe Calvin, created a new soundtrack for the1927 silent film ‘Museums of the New Age’.

-The Science Museum Group is a partner in a consortium to develop and test new audience experiences using cutting edge mixed reality technology.
+The Science Museum Group is a partner in a consortium to develop and test new audience experiences using cutting edge augmented reality technology.